 Since living in the Brattleboro area, he has served on the boards of Habitat for Humanity and Windham County United Way, where he served both as President and Co-chairman of Fundraising.
 He currently serves as a board member and officer for Winston Prouty and Youth Services, Inc. His work with non-profits also includes significant assistance as an attorney to local non-profits, both in regular operations and in connection with those organizations obtaining tax exempt (501(c)(3) status with the IRS.

-He still lives in Dummerston, and spends a great deal of enjoyable time assisting his daughter with her love of gymnastics and New England Youth Theater, and ferrying and cheering his son at soccer and baseball games.
+He still lives in Dummerston, and spends a great deal of enjoyable time assisting his daughter with her love of acting, performance, and all things New England Youth Theater, and ferrying, cheering and coaching his son at soccer and baseball games.
 In what remains of his spare time, he tries to satisfy his lifelong love of the outdoors by skiing, tennis, golf, hiking and camping, and by creating new contraptions for his children.

 "The work and mission of the Brattleboro Retreat is crucial to our shared goals of making society as inclusive and as productive as possible.
 For this reason, and because the Retreat is an integral part of our community that has regained its vibrant role as a nationwide leader in its field, I gladly accepted the invitation to join the board."